 WordPress is the most popular content management system out there for a number of good reasons.
 It empowers millions of people with something to say to make their online voices heard.
 It takes the technicality out of creating and personalising a web presence.
 It does away with the necessity to stick your nose into the thick “HTML for Dummies” volume, instead providing a handy text editor view.
 Last but not least, it offers a comfortable home for almost any type of content your heart desires, from fairly static pages to a vibrant blog with rich media.
 Intuitive as it is, WordPress administration requires some getting used to.
 Here is what your first steps with the world’s top CMS ought to include.
-Check out our WP administration services here for more information

 First things first: Logging in

 You can access the WordPress administration page via “yourdomainname.co.uk/wp-admin”.
 The familiar “Username / Email” and “Password” fields should pop up.
 You can tick “Remember Me” if you are using a personal computer to save time when you return to manage your website later.
 If you forget your password at any point, there is an option to reset it, as is standard practice.

 Be sure to use the latest version of your browser of choice; it guarantees optimal performance and enhances the security of your web space, too.
 Once you log in, you will see your WP Admin Dashboard.

 Get Your Site Structure Right: Pages vs Posts

 As you put together your first website with WP, make sure you are clear on the difference between pages and posts.
 The “pages” in WordPress contain static content, like your Welcome, About, or Contact page.
 As a rule, they do not get regular updates and form the more or less fixed features of your online presence.